samuelbeek/swift-cheat-sheet/readme.md

 * Better storage of objects in CoreData
 * Keep the phone from going to sleep
 * Dismiss keyboard when pressing return in a UITextView
 * Set a maximum amount of characters in a UITextView
 * Add a person to AddressBook
 * Use HexColors codes for UIColor
+* Setting and retrieving NSUserDefaults
 * More to come

 Created by [@ZackShapiro](http://twitter.com/zackshapiro)